👁23views

 No incremental backups.
 Every backup is a full backup of the selected components.
 This keeps the code simple and the restore process reliable, at the cost of larger backup files.

 The plugin is open source.
-If you find a bug, have a feature request, or want to contribute, the code is all standard WordPress plugin PHP — a single main file plus a CSS and JS asset.
-There are no build steps, no Node dependencies, no compilation required.
+The code is all standard WordPress plugin PHP, a single main file plus a CSS and JS asset.
+No build steps, no Node dependencies, no compilation required.
 The entire plugin is designed to be auditable by anyone who can read PHP.

 Go build something.